 Micronesia's imports originate mainly from China and the US.

-The service sector (67% of GDP in 2023), mainly driven by government services such as the sale of fishing licenses, is an important source of income for the economy which is otherwise mainly driven by small-scale farming and fishing.
+The service sector (69% of GDP in 2023), mainly driven by government services such as the sale of fishing licenses, is an important source of income for the economy which is otherwise mainly driven by small-scale farming and fishing.
 The main agricultural products are taros, coconuts, bananas, and breadfruit.

-Total trade with the EU amounted to €3 million in 2023.
+Total trade with the EU amounted to €3 million in 2024.

-Share of Micronesia's exports to the EU that were eligible for GSP preferences in 2023.
+Share of Micronesia's exports to the EU that were eligible for GSP preferences in 2024.

-Micronesia's preference utilisation rate in 2023.
+Micronesia's preference utilisation rate in 2024.

-Share of zero-duty imports from Micronesia.
+Share of zero-duty imports from Micronesia in 2024.

 EU imports from Micronesia are small and thus vary considerably from year to year.
 Micronesia’s preference utilisation rate tends to be low, primarily in response to the limited exports to the EU overall.
-With preference eligible exports being at about €0.5 million and a utilisation rate of 3% in 2023, the value of preferential imports from Micronesia was below €10,000.
+With preference eligible exports being at less than €0.5 million and a utilisation rate of 18% in 2024, the value of preferential imports from Micronesia was below €50,000.

 The value of EU imports from Micronesia is very small.
-Fish and crustaceans are the only product group currently imported using GSP preferences, but the value was less than ten thousand euros in 2023.
-100% of garments imports from Micronesia - constituting by far the largest eligible product group with a value of €0.5 million in 2023 - are eligible for GSP preferences, yet the utilisation rate is 0%.
+Fish and crustaceans are the only product group currently imported using GSP preferences.
+They increased strongly, by more than 200% over the period 2022 to 2024, but remain limited in absolute terms: the value was less than 50 thousand euros in 2025.
+100% of garments imports from Micronesia - constituting the largest eligible product group with a value of 147 thousand in 2024 - are eligible for GSP preferences, yet the utilisation rate is 0%.

 Micronesia has ratified two of the seven UN conventions on human rights listed in the GSP Regulation but none of the core ILO conventions on labour standards.
 As a beneficiary of the Standard GSP, Micronesia's preferential access to the EU market is not conditional on the ratification of international conventions.
 In addition, Micronesia has ratified six of the eight conventions on environmental protection listed in the GSP Regulation and all four conventions that address good governance issues, notably on drug trafficking and corruption.